MicrosoftDocs/power-pages-docs/power-pages-docs/admin/copilot-governance.md

 ### Summarization API

 Power Pages summarization API lets end users get an AI generated summary of the content in the page.
 This API is built on top of the Power Pages Web API that provides data summarization on Dataverse tables used in the pages.
-Learn More ()
+More information: [Data summarization API](../configure/data-summarization-api.md)

 ### Site copilot